Vietnam Table Manners & Traditions: 10 Tips on Dining in Vietnam

 Cơm – Vietnamese rice

-Dinner food usually has one or two main courses like stewed pork, boiled chicken or fried fish; one dish of boiled vegetables (rau luộc) or stir-fried vegetables (rau xào) and one bowl of soup.
-Thanks to our tropical climate, there is a variety of vegetables in our country and fresh vegetables are available all year-round.
-Some popular vegetables in our country are water spinach (rau muống), cabbage, chayote, and cucumber.
+A typical dinner often includes one or two main dishes such as braised pork, boiled chicken, or fried fish, plus one vegetable dish (boiled rau luộc or stir-fried rau xào) and a bowl of soup.
+Thanks to Vietnam’s tropical climate, fresh vegetables are available year-round.
+Common vegetables include water spinach (rau muống), cabbage, chayote, and cucumber.

 All dishes are placed onto a round tray